imjerrybao/ShareManager/README.md

 # ShareManager
-A SNS Platform Share Manager for ios, support Facebook, Twitter, QQ and Weixin.
+A SNS Platform Share Manager for ios, support Facebook, Twitter, QQ and Weixin.<br />
 Support single and batch share to social platforms.

 # PreView